This page discusses using a distributed cache in Stardog to boost performance for a variety of use cases.

-A cached dataset can be created for a virtual graph that maps to a portion of a database that does not update frequently where that dataset is used in conjunction with another uncached virtual graph mapped to the portions of the database that updates more frequently.
+A cached dataset can be created for a virtual graph that maps to a portion of a database that does not update frequently.
+That dataset is used in conjunction with another uncached virtual graph mapped to the portions of the database that updates more frequently.
 This hybrid approach can be used to balance performance and freshness.

 Running inside of a Stardog server (either a cluster or single node) is a component called the cache manager.
 The cache manager is responsible for tracking what caches exist, where they are, and what is in them.
 The query planner must work with the cache manager to determine whether or not it can use a cache in the plan.

-Cache targets are separate processes that look a lot like a Single node Stardog server in the inside.
+Cache targets are separate processes that look a lot like a single-node Stardog server on the inside.
 They contain a single database into which cached information is loaded and updated.
 Many caches can be on a single cache target.
 How to balance them is up to each operator as they consider their own resource and locality needs.

-The following diagram shows how the distributed cache can be used to answer queries where some of the data is cached and some still remains in it original source.
+The following diagram shows how the distributed cache can be used to answer queries, where some of the data is cached, and some remains in its original source.

-To setup Stardog running with a distributed cache first start a Stardog server as described in Administering Stardog.
+To set up Stardog with a distributed cache, first start a Stardog server as described in Administering Stardog.

 A cache node/target should be the same Stardog version as the cluster (or server) it is serving.